Skip to main content

 Closing the list is Marcus Smart, one of the few point guards to have won the Defensive Player of the Year award, which he achieved in 2022 with the Boston Celtics.
 His intensity, sacrifice, and ability to defend multiple positions have made him one of the most influential perimeter defenders in recent NBA history.

-This news is an automatic translation.
+This is an automatic translation.
 You can read the original news, Los 10 mejores bases defensivos de la historia de la NBA